connervieira/Predator/DOCUMENTATION.md

             - Example 3: `*.mp4`
         - Next, you'll be asked how many seconds you want to wait between frames for analysis.
 Since it would be inefficient to process every single frame of video, this value is used to only take frames every N seconds.
 You can think of this value as "only process a frame every N seconds of video".
             - Example: `2` will take a frame to process every 2 seconds of video.
 This would break up a 10 second video into 5 frames.
-            - If you leave this setting blank, Predator will default to 1 frame per second.
+            - Leave this option blank to use the default value.
         - Next, you'll be asked for a license plate format example.
 Filling out this value is highly recommended, since it will greatly reduce the number of incorrectly read plates.
 If this is left blank, no formatting validation will be used.
-            - Leave this option blank to use the default value.
             - This value can be set to any alphanumeric string.
 For example, if all the plates in your state have 3 letters followed by 4 numbers, you could set this value to "AAA0000" or "ABC1234".
 Both values will work the exact same way.
 Predator only looks at the type of each character, not the character itself.
-            - For sake of simplicity, you can also just enter the license plate of another car in your state or region.
+                - For sake of simplicity, you can often just enter the license plate of another car in your state or region.
 Since Predator only looks to see whether a character is a number or letter, not the character itself, "EGY4011" will act identically to "AAA0000".
+            - Leave this option blank to use the default value.
             - Example: `AAA0000`
-        - Next, you'll be asked whether or not you want Predator to use object recognition to count objects in each frame.
-            - If you don't see this prompt, then it's likely that object recognition has been disabled in the configuration.
-            - This will slow down processing time, but might be useful in certain cases.
-            - Example: `y`
         - Next, you'll be asked for the time and date that the specified video recording started.
             - This preference takes the following format: YYYY-mm-dd HH:MM:SS
             - This preference is optional but will enabled the GPX file setting which grants the ability to correlate license plates to physical GPS locations.